Table of Contents

 What is a transaction coordinator?
 That question is on many realtors’ and agents’ minds, and we’ll answer it for you.

-One of the most important jobs in the real estate industry is one you probably never hear about.
+There are people in the backend running every successful real estate business.
+And one of the most important jobs in the real estate industry is one you’ve probably never heard about.

 The Digital Era of Real Estate Work